shawntabrizi/rust-and-polkadot-workshop/polkadot/collectables/config.md

 	/// Because this pallet emits events, it depends on the runtime's definition of an event. type RuntimeEvent: From<Event<Self>> + IsType<<Self as frame_system::Config>::RuntimeEvent>;

-	/// The Currency handler for the kitties pallet. type Currency: Currency<Self::AccountId>;
+	/// The Fungible handler for the kitties pallet. type Fungible: Inspect<Self::AccountId> + Mutate<Self::AccountId>;

 	/// The maximum amount of kitties a single account can own.
 	#[pallet::constant]